-We face substantial competition within the pharmaceutical healthcare services industry, and the past year has seen even more consolidation among PBMs and specialty pharmacy providers.
+We face substantial competition within the pharmaceutical healthcare services industry and the past year has seen even more consolidation among PBMs, specialty pharmacy providers and pharmaceutical wholesalers.
 We expect to see this trend continue in the coming year and it is uncertain what effect, if any, these consolidations will have on us or the industry as a whole.
-In the past year, several independent specialty pharmacy companies were acquired by the larger nationally recognized PBM companies; Accredo Health Inc. (by Medco Health Solutions, Inc.) and Priority Healthcare Corporation (by Express Scripts, Inc.).
 The industry also includes a number of large, well-capitalized companies with nationwide operations and capabilities in both the Specialty and PBM arenas, such as Caremark Rx, Inc., Express Scripts, Inc., Medco Health Solutions, Inc., MedImpact Healthcare Systems, Inc., National Medical Health Card Systems, Inc. and WellPoint Pharmacy Management, as well as many smaller organizations that typically operate on a local or regional basis.
-In the Specialty Services segment, we compete with several national and regional specialty pharmaceutical distribution companies that have substantial financial resources and which also provide products and services to the chronically ill such as Caremark, ESI and Medco.
+In the Specialty Services segment, we compete with several national and regional specialty pharmaceutical distribution companies that have substantial financial resources and which also provide products and services to the chronically ill such as Caremark, Express Scripts and Medco.

 Some of our Specialty Services competitors are under common control with, or are owned by, pharmaceutical wholesalers and distributors or retail pharmacy chains and may be better positioned with respect to the cost-effective distribution of pharmaceuticals.
-Some of our primary competitors, such as US BioService, owned by AmeriSource Bergen Corporation, and McKesson Specialty Pharmacy, owned by McKesson HBOC Corporation, have a substantially larger market share in many of our specialty disease therapies than our existing market share.
+Some of our primary competitors, such as US BioServices, owned by AmeriSource Bergen Corporation, and McKesson Specialty Pharmacy, owned by McKesson HBOC Corporation, have a substantially larger market share in many of our specialty disease therapies than our existing market share.
 Moreover, some of our competitors may have secured long-term supply or distribution arrangements for prescription pharmaceuticals necessary to treat certain chronic disease states on price terms substantially more favorable than the terms currently available to us.
 As a result of such advantageous pricing, we may be less price competitive than some of these competitors with respect to certain pharmaceutical products.
 However we do not believe that we compete strictly on the selling price of particular products in either business segment; rather, we offer customers the opportunity to lower overall pharmaceutical and medical costs while receiving high quality care.